24 Nov 4 ways magnesium makes menstrual cycles better

-Keep in mind that it can take two to three menstrual cycles to feel this mineral’s full mood-lifting effects, so patience is key.
+Keep in mind that it can take two to three menstrual cycles to feel this mineral’s full joy-lifting effects, so patience is key.

-Tip: You can boost this premenstrual mood-enhancing effects by taking 40 mg. to 50 mg. of vitamin B6 daily in addition to magnesium, according to a 2010 study from Isfahan University of Medical Sciences in Iran and a 2000 study from the UK’s University of Reading.(2,3)
+Tip: You can boost this premenstrual mood-enhancing effect by taking 40 mg. to 50 mg. of vitamin B6 daily in addition to magnesium, according to a 2010 study from Isfahan University of Medical Sciences in Iran and a 2000 study from the UK’s University of Reading.2,3

-Vitamin B6 is known to lessen premenstrual mood issues by helping the brain create serotonin(4), and the researchers believe that these two nutrients work synergistically to provide more mood relief when taken together than taking either alone.
+Vitamin B6 is known to lessen premenstrual mood issues by helping the brain balance serotonin4, and the researchers believe that these two nutrients work synergistically to provide more mood relief when taken together than when taking either alone.

 2. Magnesium eases menstrual cramps

 It’s always a smart idea to look for ways to cut back on your intake of over-the-counter analgesics (such as ibuprofen and acetaminophen) to treat menstrual cramps since these drugs come with significant risks, especially when you take them over time.
-These include stomach bleeding, liver failure and an increased risk of heart attack and stroke.
+Just a few of these potential harms include stomach bleeding, liver failure and an increased risk of heart attack and stroke.

 Fortunately, there are numerous study-backed ways to ease cramps without resorting to pain pills.
-For example, you can apply a heat patch or hot water bottle to your pelvic area (heat blocks pain signals and relaxes spasming uterine muscles), massage your pelvic area with essential oil (which reduces inflammation and improves blood flow) and take ginger through tea or supplements (which is a natural anti-inflammatory).
+For example, you can apply a heat patch or hot water bottle to your pelvic area (heat blocks pain signals and relaxes spasming uterine muscles), massage your pelvic area with massage oil that contains essential oils (which reduces inflammation and improves blood flow) and take ginger through ginger tea, ginger candy or ginger supplements (since ginger is a natural anti-inflammatory).